 Graduate Degree: University of Massachusetts-Boston - Doctor of Philosophy, Reading Teacher Education

-I love reading in my free time, Traveling and exploring historical sites in the USA.
+I love reading in my free time, often have 2-3 books going at the same time.
+I love writing, and wrote a social studies integrated w/ language arts board game.
+Traveling and exploring historical sites in the USA.
 I love family gatherings and cooking favorite dishes for them.